A quadratically enriched count of rational curves: Introduction

 Analogous results over the real and complex numbers may indicate the presence of a common generalization in the $\bbb{A}^1$-homotopy theory of F. Morel and V. Voevodsky \cite{morelvoevodsky1998} valid over more general fields or base rings.
 We show this to be the case here. $\bbb{A}^1$-homotopy theory adds homotopy colimits to smooth schemes, allowing one to glue or crush them.
 For example, one has spheres $\mathbb{P}^n_k/\mathbb{P}^{n-1}_k$, where $k$ is a fixed base field.
 Morel's $\bbb{A}^1$-Brouwer degree theorem \cite[Theorem 1.23]{morel} identifies the $\mathbb{A}^1$-stable homotopy classes of maps from the sphere $\mathbb{P}^n_k/\mathbb{P}^{n-1}_k$ to itself with the Grothendieck--Witt group $\GW(k)$ of bilinear forms over $k$, recalled below in Section \ref{sssec:gw}.
-More generally, the theorem computes the $(0,0)$-stable homotopy sheaf of the sphere spectrum in $\bbb{A}^1$-homotopy theory over $k$ with a sheaf $\sGW$, described more in Section \ref{subsection_with_sGW}.
+More generally, the theorem computes the $(0,0)$-stable homotopy sheaf of the sphere spectrum in $\bbb{A}^1$-homotopy theory over $k$ to be the sheaf $\sGW$, described more in Section \ref{subsection_with_sGW}.
 Given polynomial equations for a map $\mathbb{P}^n_k/\mathbb{P}^{n-1}_k \to \mathbb{P}^n_k/\mathbb{P}^{n-1}_k$ the degree is computed as a sum of local degrees in~\cite{KWA1degree}.
 Morel's $\bbb{A}^1$-Brouwer degree for maps between spheres identifies the target for the $\mathbb{A}^1$-degrees that we develop here and apply to the above evaluation maps.
-Away from a codimension 1 locus, the degree is the sum over points of the fiber of the same local degrees present in the degree of a map of spheres.
+Away from a codimension 1 locus, the degree is the sum of the local degrees over points of the fiber.